elsayed-lab/utr_analysis/README.md

 - Spliced leader sequence (for 5'UTR/SL analysis)
 - (**Optional**) Genome sequence for a second species that is not of interest but may be used to filter out reads, e.g. in a mixed transcriptome study (fasta)
-- (**Optional**) A GFF containing additional ORFs outside of the primary genome annotations to be included when assigning acceptor sites.

 ### Goals